DonatHalimi/sheero/README.md

    npm i
    ```

-4. Create a `.env` file in both the `server` and `frontend` directories to store environment variables:
+4. Create a `.env` file in both the `backend` and `frontend` directories to store environment variables:

    **Backend (`backend/.env`)**
    ```bash